5alafawyyy/Qr-Generator/README.md

-# qr_generator
+# Qr Generator

-A new Flutter project.
+A modern QR code generator with logo support and sharing capabilities.

 ## Getting Started